-PRIN CIPLE 6.
-RESPECT WORKERS' RIGHTS AND CONDITIONS The mandate of the Health, Safety and Working Conditions Committee is to: - contribute to the protection of the health and safety of all workers in the company and to the improvement of their working conditions; - carry out an analysis of the occupational risks to which workers may be exposed to, as well as an analysis of working conditions; - carry out or participate in inspections of the company in the performance of its mandate, with a view to ensuring the implementation of legislative and regulatory requirements and instructions concerning () protective facilities, apparatus and equipment - encourage any initiative relating to the promotion of occupational risk prevention, in particular on the safest working methods and procedures, the choice and adaptation of the equipment, apparatus and tools necessary for the work carried out, the layout of workstations and working hours; 6.7.4 Act No. 99-477 of 2nd August 1999 relating to the Social Security Code Decree 67 of 21st July 1967, Title III: Terms and conditions regarding the employer's obligation to provide a medical or health service to its workers Chapter I: Scope of application Chapter II: Powers of the company Doctor Chapter III: Responsibilities of the company nurse Chapter IV: Medical and health personnel Chapter V: Control measures Chapter VI: Classification of companies with regard to the minimum resources required for medical and health personnel Chapter VII: Minimum requirements for health facilities and equipment imposed on institutions 6.7.5 techniques Indicator cator Local legal, normative and best practices context 7.1.1 In terms of legislative, phytosanitary protection in Cote d'Ivoire is governed by Decree 89-02 of 4th Januar manufacturing, sale and use of pesticides in Cote d'Ivoire as well as Decree 159/MINAGRA of 21st June 20 active ingredients used in the manufacturing of plant protection products applied in agriculture. • The Pests and pesticide Management Plan document (PGPP), the Support Project to the Agriculture Sector 2012, Page 55; outlines a national pesticide management plan based on risk assessment and the definition targets both smallholders and businesses.
-The proposed modalities for pesticide use under the PGPP are pest and parasite control through better ag The Phytosanitary Index (oil palm) lists all phytosanitary products approved by the Government of Cote d'Iv and international laws that deal with the handling of phytosanitary products • 7.1.2 Act 64-490 of 21st December 1964 relating to plant protection (see article 2) 7.1.3 Criterion 7.2 : .
-Pesticides are used in ways that do not endanger health of workers, families, communities or the environm en 7.2.1 Cote d'Ivoire relatively has a strong legislation in the area of chemical management, particularly in pesticinot limited to: de management.
-This includes but The Ivorian Constitution of 2016 in its Article 27; Law 98 755 of 23rd December 1998 relating to Water Code, which aims to protect water against all forms of pollution Law 98 651 of 7th July 1998 on the protection of public health and the environment against the effects of and harmful substances industrial, toxic and nuclear waste Act 96-766 of 3rd October 1996 relating to the Environmental Code; Act 2014-138 of 24th March 2014 relating to the Mining Code Act No. 81-640 of 31st July 1981, relating to criminal code and its Articles 328, 429, 433 and 434 products and hazardous waste; defining pollution by the chemicals

-Criterion 7.1: Pests, diseases, weeds and invasive introduced species are effectively managed using appropriate Integrated Pest Management (IPM)
+The mandate of the Health, Safety and Working Conditions Committee is to:

+- contribute to the protection of the health and safety of all workers in the company and to the improvement of their working conditions;

+- carry out an analysis of the occupational risks to which workers may be exposed to, as well as an analysis of working conditions;

+- carry out or participate in inspections of the company in the performance of its mandate, with a view to ensuring the implementation of legislative and regulatory requirements and instructions concerning (...) protective facilities, apparatus and equipment

+- encourage any initiative relating to the promotion of occupational risk prevention, in particular on the safest working methods and procedures, the choice and adaptation of the equipment, apparatus and tools necessary for the work carried out, the layout of workstations and working hours;

+6.7.4 Act No. 99-477 of 2nd August 1999 relating to the Social Security Code

+Decree 67 of 21st July 1967, Title III: Terms and conditions regarding the employer's obligation to provide a medical or health service to its workers

+PRIM ICIPLE 6.
+RESPECT WORKERS' RIGHTS AND CONDITIONS

+Chapter I: Scope of application

+Chapter II: Powers of the company Doctor

+Chapter III: Responsibilities of the company nurse

+Chapter IV: Medical and health personnel

+Chapter V: Control measures

+Chapter VI: Classification of companies with regard to the minimum resources required for medical and health personnel

+Chapter VII: Minimum requirements for health facilities and equipment imposed on institutions

+6.7.5

+PRINCIPLE 7.
+PROTECT, CONSERVE AND ENHANCE ECOSYSTEMS AND THE ENVIRONMENT

+Criterion 7.1: Pests, diseases, weeds and invasive introduced species are effectively managed using appropriate Integrated Pest Management (IPM) techniques Indicator Local legal, normative and best practices context 7.1.1 On the legal and regulatory level, phytosanitary protection in Ivory Coast is governed by decree 89-02 of Januar approval, manufacture, sale and use of pesticides in Ivory Coast as well that the decree N ° 159 / MINAGRA or active materials which intervene in the manufacture of phytopharmaceutical products used in agriculture 7.1.2 Act 64-490 of 21st December 1964 relating to plant protection (see article 2) 7.1.3 Criterion 7.
+2: Pesticides are used in ways that do not endanger health of workers, families, communities or the endersystem of the endersys nvironmen